dalleng/til/cli/2022-12-11-lsof-to-get-process-listening-on-port.md

-# Lsof to get the process listening on given port
+# Lsof to get the process listening on a given port

 To show all networking related to a given port: